 - user-to-user privacy.

 What will the coming technology revolution mean for average user?
-For her article on metaverse pros and cons, technology journalist Mary K. Pratt interviewed analysts, consultants, business executives and researchers on the metaverse's potential benefits and drawbacks.
+TechTarget interviewed analysts, consultants, business executives and researchers on metaverse pros and cons.
 On the positive side, an immersive metaverse enables humans to go where they were never able to go before, including outer space.
 Online social connections become much richer.
 Of course, the bad behavior witnessed on social platforms has the potential to be magnified in a virtual world.
 Findings are summed up in the chart below.

 Latest metaverse news and trends